d-bl/GroundForge-help/docs/snow-mix/index.md

 ### (Un)twist legs

-(Un)twisting the legs of a snowflake recipe is a relatively easy modification, unless it reduces the number of stitches to an odd number.
+(Un)twisting the legs of a snowflake recipe is a relatively easy modification.
 Just play with the highlighted characters in the recipe box as shown below: two twists to play with for the first/last stitch, one for the second first/last.
 The other twist for the second first/last stitch is (usually?) inside the snowflake.